mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 ## See the progress of the deployment

 As the deployment progresses, you can click on it to view more details about the current status across all devices.
-In the example below, we can see that the device has finished the installation and is in process of rebooting into the new rootfs deployed with the Artifact.
+In the example below, we can see that the device is in process of installing the Artifact.

 ![Mender UI - Deployment progress](deployment_report.png)